 Also noteworthy, Declarative Rollup Summaries for Lookups will update your custom field automatically.
 When one of the child records changes, the field in the parent record changes.
 For example, based on our Parent/Child example above, if one of the child records currently residing in CA is updated to reflect a new address in PA, the field in the parent record will now read “CA, IA, TX, PA.”

-This tool was developed within the Salesforce community and is completely free.
+This tool was developed within the Salesforce CRM community and is completely free.

 Look Before You Leap